DMBuce/bucepack/MODPACK.md

 If your pack includes Thaumcraft and Blood Magic, you can use COFH World to create pools of blood lined with rotten flesh.
-In combination with the meatlike texture of netherrack, the end result is a huge, disgusting scab-like thing.
+In combination with the meatlike texture of netherrack, the end result is a big disgusting scab-like thing.

 Here's the config snippet for that: